jhvanderschee/hugobricks/content/_index.md

 # What if building a website was as easy as stacking LEGO bricks?

-Hugobricks is a free website theme built with Hugo and vanilla CSS, which makes builiding Hugo website childs play and will save you valuable time.
+Hugobricks is a free website theme built with Hugo and vanilla CSS, which makes builiding Hugo website child's play and will save you valuable time.

 [Get Started For Free](/get-started/)